 If you want to get started investing, the very first thing you have to do is open an investing account and a brokerage firm.
 Don't let that scare you – brokers are just like banks, except they focus on holding investments.
 We even maintain a list of the best brokerage accounts, including where to find the lowest fees and best incentives:

 Given that you're only starting with $50 or $100, you will want to open an account with zero or low account minimums, and low fees.
-From that list above, you can see that TradeKing and Options House both have $0 account minimums, and very low commissions.
+Our favorite brokerage is TD Ameritrade and AllyInvest, both have $0 account minimums, and very low commissions.

 Remember, many brokers charge $5-20 to place an investment (called a commission), so if you don't choose an account with low costs, you could see 5-20% of your first investment disappear to costs.

-Another great place to look at is Loyal3, which offers free investing.
-However, Loyal3 only allows investors to invest in specific companies, so it might now work if you're looking to invest for the long term.
-Another popular choice is Robinhood, but you can only invest via an iPhone or Android app, and that can be a big drawback for many.
+Another popular choice is Robinhood because they offer free trades, but you can only invest via an iPhone or Android app, and that can be a big drawback for many.

 What Type Of Account Should You Open

 The next decision you have to make is what type of investment account to open.
 There are a lot of different account types, so it really depends on why you're investing.
 If you're investing for the long term, you should focus on retirement accounts.
 If you're investing for the shorter term, you should keep your money in taxable accounts.